Logotipo

 1. Which team made the most impactful offseason moves heading into the NBA season?

-The Phoenix Suns creating a Big Three with Durant, Booker and Beal represented a dramatic transformation, though roster depth and defensive balance remain questions for the most top-heavy lineups.
+The Phoenix Suns breaking up their Big Three by trading Durant to Houston and buying out Beal represented a dramatic transformation, leaving Booker to lead a reshaped roster where depth and balance remain open questions.

 2. Can the Lakers contend for a championship with LeBron James entering his 21st season?